Bagged Asphalt vs Bulk Asphalt: How to Choose What’s Best for You

 Another option for buying paving materials in bulk is cold patch asphalt.
 While this product is often only used for temporary road repairs, it is made to be stockpiled for long term storage and later usage.
 It’s especially useful in colder temperatures when hot mix asphalt cannot be used.

 However, as many cold patch asphalts are covered in a chemical binder, changes in temperature and moisture levels can greatly impact your future road repairs.
 Ice, water, and dirt dilute the material’s binding agent that greatly affects its performance.
 Basically, the longer the material is stored, the greater the chance that it becomes unusable.

 And because many cold patch asphalts are only rated for temporary road repairs during colder temperatures or times of emergency, most of your repairs will eventually have to be redone with a more permanent material when the weather permits.

 Bagged Cold Patch Asphalt

 While more expensive than hot mix asphalt, the cost of installing bagged cold patch asphalt is much lower.
-Some brands still require the use of heavy machinery, but others only need to be compacted in order to create a pavement patch.
+Some brands still require the use of heavy machinery, but others only need simple compaction in order to create a pavement patch.

 What Amount of Asphalt is Best for You?